qri-io/rfcs/text/0012-CLI-commands.md

 Select datasets for use with other commands.

-Run the `use` command to have Qri remember a reference to a specific dataset.
+Run the `use` command to have Qri remember references to a specific datasets.
-This dataset will be referenced for future commands, if no dataset reference is explicitly given for those commands.
+These datasets will be referenced for future commands, if no dataset reference is explicitly given for those commands.

 We created this command to ease the typing/copy and pasting burden while using